ajason13/webdriverioSample/README.md

 ## Description

-Runs automated UI test (in Windows for now)
+Runs automated UI test (in Windows and Ubuntu for now)

 Features